penberg/legacy-free-x86/README.md

 If you find errors or missing details in this document, please send a pull request!

+## Bootstrap

+**Boot loaders.** The [Multiboot2] specification defines how to lay out an OS image so that bootloaders, such as [GNU GRUB](https://www.gnu.org/software/grub/), can load them.
+Please note that older versions of the Multiboot specification, discussed in many OS development resources, are _incompatible_ with Multiboot2.

 ## Interrupts

 Interrupts are a mechanism to preempt the CPU to notify about events such as faults and I/O.